2SpaceMasterRace/Customer-Interest-Analysis/README.md

    <img hight="750" width="650" alt="jpg" align="middle" src="https://user-images.githubusercontent.com/82216693/122651978-ce65ba80-d159-11eb-8843-8b90fd91b0ca.jpg">

+## TL;DR :

 - Companies can get a bigger picture of their audience and makes it easier to narrow down specific customer category to curate special offers

 - This application comes with the most core features that is essential on analysing the data given

-- All the variables of the customer market is factored in as per the instructions given to the group
+- All variables of the customer market is factored in as per the instructions given to the group